CaltechOpticalObservatories/camera-interface/README.md

-# archon-interface
+# camera-interface
-STA Archon Detector Controller Interface Software
+Camera Detector Controller Interface Software

 Build instructions.

- - Cmake 2.8 and g++ are required.
+ - Cmake 3.5 and g++ are required.

+ - cfitsio and CCFits are required

+ - ARC API 2.1 and 3.5 are required

  - change to the build directory

- - To start with a really clean build, delete the contents of the build directory, including the subdirectory CMakeFiles/, but not the .gitignore file:
+ - To start with a clean build, delete the contents of the build directory, including the subdirectory CMakeFiles/, but not the .gitignore file: